 Unlike legumes which fix nitrogen, non-legume cover crops use nitrogen.
 They’re just as efficient at preventing erosion, suppressing weeds, and adding organic matter to the soil.
 Like many people, we plant a mix of legumes and non-legumes.

-Cereal grains used as cover crops have the widest range of climate in which they will thrive.
-The winter annual cereal grains, like wheat, are usually planted early fall to allow them time to establish themselves before they go dormant in the winter.
+Cereal grains used as cover crops have the widest range of climates in which they will thrive.
+The winter annual cereal grains, like wheat, are usually planted in early fall to allow them time to establish themselves before they go dormant in the winter.
 With the spring green-up, they flourish and increase their biomass contribution as they mature their grains.

 Buckwheat is our favorite choice for a perennial cover crop for the garden.
-It’s not a grass, but many people use it to accomplish some of the same tasks as they would a summer-annual grass.
+It’s not grass, but many people use it to accomplish some of the same tasks as they would a summer-annual grass.
 It makes a good forager for livestock, poultry flocks, and the insect world.
 It’s a favorite of bees.
 It also accomplishes all the benefits of other cover crops.

 One of the best ways we’ve used buckwheat is in preparing new areas for gardening.
-We plant them early, let them go to seed and rot where they lay.
-Next spring the new crop comes up and you before it seeds, we turn it under for green manure.
+We plant them early, let them go to seed, and rot where they lay.
+Next spring the new crop comes up and before it seeds, we turn it under for green manure.
 The soil is rich and ready without weeds as the cover crop has choked them out, at least buckwheat accomplishes this for us.

 Carbon to Nitrogen Ratio

-Because non-legume cover crops for gardens are higher in carbon than legume crops, they take longer to break down.
-My simple understanding of this process is there are fewer nutrients readily available to the next crop because the carbon to nitrogen ratio is high and takes longer to break down.
+Because non-legumes are higher in carbon than legume crops, they take longer to break down.
+My simple understanding of this process is there are fewer nutrients readily available to the next crop because the carbon-to-nitrogen ratio is high and takes longer to break down.

 So why do people plant them?
 Because when the process is complete, the organic matter left is much greater than that of the legumes.
-This means a richer, more fertile soil in the end.
+This means richer, more fertile soil in the end.
 They also keep nitrogen from leaching out of the soil through erosion or weeds feeding off it.

 I prefer letting the area rest allowing the billions of little microbes and other critters living under the soil to do their job before I plant in an area where non-legume cover crops have been used.